I have loved making crafts and doing artwork since I was a child. I am always looking for interesting materials to

 While searching the local craft store for an alternate way to display the butterfly, my sister-in-law and I came upon some small, inexpensive hinge-top jars.
 We agreed that using the jar would be a great alternative to a frame or shadow box.
 After buying the jar and mounting the butterfly in it, I was pleased with the result.
-Below are the few quick and easy steps I used to create this natural piece of art.
+Below are a few quick and easy steps I used to create this natural piece of art.

 What You Will Need